Healthy Homes Assessment Vogeltown

 Vogeltown Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory for all Vogeltown and New Zealand rental homes where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is mandatory in all Vogeltown and New Zealand rental houses where it is reasonably practicable to put in.

-• Landlords and property managers must keep records of their the compliance with any Healthy Homes Standard that apply or will be applied throughout the tenancy period of your rental home.
+• Property managers and landlords must keep records of their conformance with any Healthy Homes Standard that apply or will be applicable throughout the tenancy period of the rental property.

 Beginning 1 July 2021

-• Property managers and private landlords should ensure that their rental properties are in compliance in accordance with Healthy Homes Standard within 90 days of a newly renewed, extended or changed Tenancy.
+• Private landlords and property managers should ensure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of a new, renewed or varied tenancy.

-• All the boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.
+• All boarder houses (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 From 1 July 2023